fscm/packer-vagrant-spark/README.md

 ### Usage

-In order to create the image using this packer script you need to provide a few options.
+In order to create the box using this packer script you need to provide a few options.

 ```